Evolutionarily Stable (Mis)specifications: Theory and Applications: Introduction

 \subsection{A Framework of Competing Specifications}

-This example illustrates two main points of our paper.
-First, learning and the endogeneity of equilibrium beliefs can strictly expand the possibility for errors to invade a rational society.
-Second, environmental factors like the social interaction structure and the presence of learning affect which errors get selected.
-To generalize beyond this example, we develop a framework to formalize how inference interacts with evolutionary stability.
-We provide a characterization of when inference is necessary for the correct worldview to be susceptible to invasion, and additionally describe new stability phenomena which only emerge when learning is feasible.

-Our framework amounts to an application of the \emph{indirect evolutionary approach} to the selection of (mis)specifications.\footnote{As we discuss in the literature review, under the indirect evolutionary approach, evolution acts on a parameter that determines best replies rather than directly on strategies.
-Many of our modelling choices are made in order to stay as close to this approach as possible, accommodating misspecified inference in a transparent way without unnecessary complicating features.} We posit that specifications are encoded in \emph{theories} that delineate feasible beliefs and serve as the basic unit of cultural transmission.
-Each theory represents a set of (possibly all incorrect) relationships between environmental parameters and observables, which we call \emph{models}.
-The theory's adherents estimate the best-fitting model and use it to play the stage game.
-Theories rise and fall in prominence based on the objective welfare of their adherents, as higher payoffs confer greater evolutionary success.
+In our general framework, we encode specifications in \emph{models} that delineate feasible beliefs about the stage game.
+These models serve as the basic unit of cultural transmission.
+The model's adherents think that one of the model parameters describes the true stage game.
+They estimate the best-fitting parameter which determines their subjective preference.
+Models rise and fall in prominence based on the objective welfare of adherents, as higher payoffs confer greater evolutionary success.

-When we allow for inference in the example above, the incumbents and the entrants differ in their theories about the signal correlation structure in the stage game.
-Every firm learns about a parameter of the environment (price elasticity) through the lens of its theory.
+When we allow for inference in the example above, the incumbents and the entrants differ in their perceptions about the signal correlation structure in the stage game.
+Every firm learns about an aspect of the environment (price elasticity) through the lens of its model.
 Firms that believe in different correlations interpret the same observation differently when inferring price elasticity, as they make different estimates about rival firm's production based on their own demand signal.
-We imagine that, for instance, future entrepreneurs flock to the theory yielding objectively higher firm profits.